hpcleuven/VscDocumentation/source/leuven/wice_advanced_guide.rst

 The wICE compute nodes feature Intel processors nicknamed IceLake, which are the successors of the SkyLake and CascadeLake architectures which you can find on Genius.
 Although architectural differences are rather small, it is highly recommended to compile a version of your code specifically for wICE.
-Since the operating system (Rocky Linux) differs from the one on Genius (CentOS), a separate compilation is strictly required in most cases anyway.
 A good approach to compile on a wICE node is to launch an interactive job.

 Many dependencies you might need are centrally installed.
 The modules that are